fluid-queue/fluid-queue/README.md

 `!select`* will select a specific user's level, provided it is defined after the command.

 `!punt`* will move the currently selected level to the back of the queue.

+`!customcodes` will display all of the custom codes that are set, provided the feature is enabled.
+If this is used by the broadcaster, it can also be used to add and remove custom codes.
+The appropriate syntax for this is `!customcode {add/remove} {customCode} {ID}` where add/remove is the desired operation, customCode is the custom code that the user would like to type (example being `!add Kamek`), and ID being the ID that the custom code is an alias of.
+If a code is being removed, the ID is not required.
+Please note that while adding or removing the custom codes from the *queue* are not case sensitive, they are case sensitive with this command.